-Students from other countries attending Waubonsee are termed international students, according to the following definition: "A person who is a citizen of a country other than the United States and who has a visa for educational purposes."
+A person who is a citizen of a country other than the United States and is requesting I-20 documentation and full-time admission to Waubonsee Community College is considered an international student.
 These students must complete special application procedures.
 See the catalog under "Admissions and Registration."